-Transmission and Recording of Student Images in Electronically-Delivered Courses
+Transmission and Recording of Student Images in Electronically-Delivered Courses (I do not record students.)

-- No permission is needed from a student for his or her image or voice to be transmitted live via videoconference or streaming media, but all students should be informed when courses are to be conducted using either method of delivery. - In the event an instructor records student presentation, he or she must obtain permission from the student using a signed release in order to use the recording for future classes in accordance with the Use of Student-Created Work guidelines above. - Instructors who video-record their class lectures with the intention of re-using some or all of recordings for future class offerings must notify students on the course syllabus if students' images may appear on video.
-Instructors are also advised to provide accommodation for students who do not wish to appear in class recordings. - Example: This course employs lecture capture technology to record class sessions.
+- 1. No permission is needed from a student for his or her image or voice to be transmitted live via videoconference or streaming media, but all students should be informed when courses are to be conducted using either method of delivery. - 2.
+In the event an instructor records student presentation, he or she must obtain permission from the student using a signed release in order to use the recording for future classes in accordance with the Use of Student-Created Work quidelines above. - 3.
+Instructors who video-record their class lectures with the intention of re-using some or all of recordings for future class offerings must notify students on the course syllabus if students' images may appear on video.
+Instructors are also advised to provide accommodation for students who do not wish to appear in class recordings.

+WARNING: This course may employ lecture capture technology to record class sessions.
 Students may occasionally appear on video.
 The lecture recordings will be available to you for study purposes and may also be reused in future course offerings.